Are you in a crisis? Click Here for the 988 Suicide & Crisis Lifeline

 Sylvie V De La Cruz

-Sylvie has been in the treatment and recovery field for more than 20 years and is a leading advocate for social justice and equality in Sonoma County.
-Her passion for ensuring all individuals and families within our community have access to opportunities to improve their lives have been recognized throughout the state.
+Sylvie has been in the treatment and recovery field for more than 20 years.
+She is a leading advocate for social justice and equality in Sonoma County, with a focus on eliminating the stigma surrounding substance use disorders and empowering the women in her community.
+Her passion and dedication to expanding opportunities for individuals and families have earned her statewide recognition, including the Champion of Human Rights award from Sonoma County’s Commission on Human Rights.

-Sylvie started with Buckelew Programs in September of 2022 to reopen Athena House and continue operation of the Hope Village sober supported housing campus after the programs were closed by former operator, California Human Development (CHD).
-With Buckelew Programs, Sylvie is looking forward to integrating the mental health services within Athena House’s new structure.
+Sylvie joined Buckelew Programs in September of 2022, leading the reopening of Athena House and continuing operations at the Hope Village sober living campus after both programs were closed by their former operator, California Human Development (CHD).
+She is passionate about integrating mental health services with substance use treatment and the expanded impact this can have on the community.

 Garry Olney